Rashes in babies and children

 See your GP straight away if you suspect scarlet fever.
 It's treated with antibiotics.

 Heat and sweat can cause small red spots known as prickly heat or heat rash.
 It itches, so you may notice your baby scratching.

 Heat rash should clear up without treatment.

-Skin that’s itchy, red, dry and cracked may be eczema.
-It’s common behind the knees and elbows and the neck, but can appear anywhere.
+Skin that's itchy, red, dry and cracked may be eczema.
+It's common behind the knees, elbows and neck, but it can appear anywhere.

 Speak to your GP if you think your child has eczema.

 Raised itchy spots

 A raised, itchy red rash (hives) can appear as an allergic reaction to things like stings, medicines or food.